Do You Buy a Car First or Insurance?

 How to Choose the Right Auto Insurance Policy for Your New Vehicle

 The good news is your state sets a minimum auto insurance requirement for you to drive legally.
-That will help give you a starting part for car insurance.
-Then if you lease your car or have an auto loan, your lending company will provide additional insurance requirements.
-Many will require collision and comprehensive coverage in order to best protect their financial investment in your vehicle.
+That will help give you a starting point for your car insurance coverage.
+You can choose to add higher limits or additional policies beyond liability coverage as you see fit.

 While there’s no one way to determine what insurance you should get, it often comes down to determining how much risk you feel comfortable taking.
 The more insurance you have, the more expensive your policy will be, but the more protected you’ll be in case of an accident.